adobe/commerce-cif-connector/README.md

 ### Easy install with the "all" package

-You can easily install all the sub-projects of the connector and its required dependencies with the [all](all) content package.
-Just build all the sub-projects and install the `all` content package by simply running the following command at the root of the repository:
+You can easily install all the modules of the connector and also its required dependencies with the [all](all) content package.
+Just build all the modules and install the `all` content package by simply running the following command at the root of the repository:

 ```
 mvn clean install -PautoInstallAll